TheThingsNetwork/workshops/README.md

     When you press the button or place your finger on the water sensor you should see something like:

     ```
-    Temperature: 20.98
+    Temperature: 18.58
-    Sending: mac tx uncnf 1 0832
+    Sending: mac tx uncnf 1 0742
-    Airtime added: 1.25 s
-    Total Airtime: 2.51 s
     Successful transmission

     ```

-4. Switch back to the **Data** screen in the console to verify you see the payload (here: `0832`) come in when you press the button.
+4. Switch back to the **Data** screen in the console to verify you see the payload (here: `0742`) come in when you press the button.

 ### Decode the Payload